 The comes a time when we want to introduce our grandparents to the new technology that is evolving in our world, but it can often frighten them.
 Think about the Alexa commercial where the children send the grandmother a small Alexa device in order to communicate and see them.
-How would another grandparent(s) that are not accustomed to the technology and have no desire to use it?
+How would another grandparent(s) that are not accustomed to technology and have no desire to use it?
 But there are other forms of technology that do not have to be a smartphone that will help grandparents out.

-When we are the caregivers for grandparents, there can be a lot revolving around their care.
-Such as who will cook, bathe, give medication, etc. With a care coordination tool like CaringBridge can incorporate everyone who is caring for the elder and they can be informed as well.
+When we are the caregivers for grandparents, there can be a lot of revolving around their care.
+Such as who will cook, bathe, give medication, etc. A care coordination tool like CaringBridge can incorporate everyone who is caring for the elder and they can be informed as well.
 This technology also allows others who may be professional caregivers to also get on the same page when it comes to information and updates.
 CaringBridge, allows all caregivers to get reports and sign up for particular duties that day or during the week.
 The can is accessible through smartphones and web browsers.

 Medication Management Devices

 It has been recorded that elders 65+ typically take around five medications a day.
 Technical Medication systems help grandparents stay on track and can inform their caregivers when they have fallen off a bit.
 A few great medication technologies are:

 - CareZone that will buzz a phone when it’s time to take pills.